What Are the Benefits of Forming a Tenants Committee?

 Have you asked these types of questions of your landlord but received little or no response?

-If you wish for more positive tenant-landlord experiences and communication at your park or marina, or you feel that your landlord isn’t holding up their end of the bargain and you want to do something about it, OSTA recommends starting a Committee of Seven.
-We have seen Committees of Seven improve communication and resolve issues for our members countless times over the last two decades the law has been in effect.
+If you wish for more positive tenant-landlord experiences and communication at your park or marina, or you feel that your landlord isn’t holding up their end of the bargain and you want to do something about it, OSTA recommends starting a Tenants Committee prior to starting your OSTA Chapter.
+There many types of tenant associations.
+All of them are protected by law.
+Learn more about the power of a tenant’s association.

-The Law Establishes and Protects a Residents Committee
+The Law Establishes and Protects a Tenants Association

-A Committee of Seven is a group of seven or fewer tenants elected by a majority of park or marina residents to represent their interests in meetings with the park or marina landlord.
+A Tenants Association requires only two or more residents to start.
+OSTA encourages residents to hold a fair election where all park or marina residents can participate.
+Their elected association members will be representing their interests in meetings with the park or marina landlord.
 By law, the committee can bring any park-wide or marina-wide issue, except for rent, to the discussion.
-The law requires the Landlord to meet with the committee at least once, but no more than twice per year and to respond to the residents’ concerns in writing.
+The law requires the Landlord to meet with the committee and to respond to the residents’ concerns in writing.

 • Strength in numbers